Master of Science in International Business and Trade (IBT) Programme

 Language in qualitative research can be likened to a Swiss Army Knife, where it is both a framework and a set of tools that can be applied to the needs of international business studies, depending on the research question and focus of the thesis.
 This lecture can be seen as an information session that highlights what could be interesting to use as a framework and tool of data analysis, providing a starting point and a direction.

-Click on the thumbnails below to access the slides, uploaded in a three-part series.
+Click on the thumbnails below to access the slides, uploaded in a three-part series in pdf format.